Michael-Reefe/Loki.jl/README.md

 Loki utilizes the PyCall package (https://github.com/JuliaPy/PyCall.jl) to run some python routines that do not currently have good Julia alternatives.
 As such, some additional setup is required to ensure that you have the right python packages installed in the PyCall environment.
 To set up PyCall, open a julia REPL and input the following commands:

 1. `]` to enter package mode
-2. `activate path` to activate your LOKI environment
+2. `activate path` to activate your LOKI environment, replacing path with the path to this repository
-3. exit package mode
+3. backspace to exit package mode
 4. `using PyCall` to import the PyCall module
 5. to link PyCall to a pre-existing python environment, enter `ENV["PYTHON"] = "path"`, filling in the path to the python binary.
 6. otherwise, to link PyCall to a new, self-contained conda environment, enter `ENV["PYTHON"] = ""`, from personal experience I have